 Guidelines for remuneration to senior management

-Compensation and conditions of employment for the CEO and the other senior management (“Senior Management”) shall be designed to ensure the Company’s access to executives with the right set of skills.
-The remuneration shall consist of a fixed salary and a possible variable compensation.
-The remuneration shall be on market terms and competitive, and be related to the executive’s responsibilities and authorities.
+Compensation and conditions of employment for the CEO and the other senior management (“Senior Management”) shall be designed to ensure the Company’s recruitment and retention of executives with the right set of skills.
+The remuneration shall consist of a fixed salary and a possible variable short-term compensation.
+The remuneration shall be on market terms and competitive and be related to the executive’s responsibilities and authorities.
 Any variable remuneration shall be limited to a maximum amount and linked to predetermined and measurable criteria, designed with the aim of promoting the Company’s long-term value creation.
 Further, in case any variable remuneration in cash has been paid out on the basis of information which later proves to be manifestly misstated, the Company shall be assured possibility to reclaim such remuneration.
 In case earnings before taxes of the Company are negative, any variable remuneration shall not be paid out.
-As regards the CEO, the variable remuneration shall be capped at 80 per cent of the annual basic salary.
+As regards the CEO, the variable remuneration shall be capped at 80 per cent of the annual base salary.
 The variable remuneration shall be based on individual goals set by the Board of Directors.
 Examples of such goals are the results of the business, quality objectives and the development of the business.
-In respect of other members of the Senior Management than the CEO, the variable remuneration shall be capped at 70 per cent of the annual basic salary and be based on the result within the executive’s responsibility area as well as the outcome of individual goals.
+In respect of other members of the Senior Management than the CEO, the variable remuneration shall be capped at 70 per cent of the annual base salary and be based on the result within the executive’s responsibility area as well as the outcome of individual goals.

-From time to time the Board of Directors shall have the possibility to propose share-based long-term incentive programs, which then shall be resolved upon by a shareholders’ meeting.
+From time to time the Board of Directors shall have the possibility to propose share-based long- term incentive programs, which then shall be resolved upon by a shareholders’ meeting.
 Members of the Senior Management may also receive other customary benefits such as occupational health care, housing allowance etc.

 The Board of Directors of the Company is given the possibility to deviate from the above guidelines in individual cases should special reasons justify this.
 If this is the case, the information and the reasons for the deviation shall be reported at the next Annual General Meeting.